atoff/OpenAircraftType/README.md

 # About

-The aim of OpenAircraftType is to provide an open-source, adaptable database of aircraft types and varients.
+The aim of OpenAircraftType is to provide an open-source, adaptable database of aircraft types and variants.

 # Where is the data!